pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Are Your Favorite games?
 * What Game Would You Like to Redesign?

-# vacations
-* Do you enjoy experiencing different ways of life or do you usually find it frustrating that they don't do things as efficiently or like the way things are done back home?
-* Have you ever traveled out of the country?
-Do you have a passport?
-* When does your passport expire?
-* Do you usual y do some business while you are on vacation (answering email, checking voicemail, returning phone calls, etc.)?
-* How much time each day?
-Is that pretty much necessary?
-* Would you rather take a one-week $5000 vacation or would you rather go on three different one-week vacations that cost $1700 each?
-* What is the maximum length vacation you think you could take away from work without causing a problem?
-If you were retired or between jobs how long could you be away?
-* If you could plan any vacation for us, where would it be?
-* When you travel, what is your usual goal (relax, sight see, see friends/family, do culture things, eat at new restaurants, etc.)?
-* Do you go back to the same places again and again or do you desire to go to new places most of the time when you travel?
-* Do you like to travel on the spur of the moment (hey, let's drive to the mountains next weekend)?
-* How many times during the year do you travel?
-How many times for business and how many pleasure vacations?
-* How much does your typical one week vacation cost (not including air fare)?
-Do you think you take budget vacations, moderate or expensive trips?
-* Do you fly as cheaply as possible or do you splurge for business or first class when going on vacation?
-* Do you tend to get sea sick or motion sick?
-What cures have you tried?
-* What was the best vacation you've ever taken?
-* Have you ever been on a group tour?
-What do you think about them?
-* Do you like to take vacations that are activity oriented (cycling trips, skiing trips, scuba trips, etc.)?
-* Do you enjoy camping?
-What eating/sleeping arrangements are tolerable?
-* Who looks after your home when you are away on vacation?
-* How do you handle the language barrier when you travel to foreign countries?
-Are you willing to visit places where your language might not be spoken?
-* Do you think you would enjoy going on a vacation with your sweetheart's family?
-Would you detest it or do you not know them well enough to decide?
-* What are your thoughts on separate vacations?
-If we had limited income and different travel priorities, do you think we should take vacations without each other every once in a while?
-* When you go on a vacation with someone, do you like doing everything together, most things together or most things on your own and then getting back together for meals?
-* If you and your mate each have an income and maintain separate accounts, how do you split the costs of a vacation?
-* What sort of research, if any, do you do before you travel somewhere?
-* How do you feel about going on weekend getaways?
-* If you enjoy traveling, what places do you like to go to most often?
-* Are there any places you have no desire to go to?
-* Do you arrive at the airport ahead of time in case problems arise or do you try to get there at the last possible minute so you don’t have to wait?
-* Do you save up for a vacation or do you put it all on credit and pay it off as you can?
-* How many weeks each year can you take off from work?

 # Love, Romance & Date Nights
 * What crazy thing have you done in the name of "love"?